Web Assembly

 The Lekh Core does not have any platform specific code.
 It only uses the standard C++ library.
 This makes it a perfect candidate for getting converted in web assembly without any issues.

-Using web assembly to build Lekh Board
+Using web assembly to build Lekh App

 To run the Lekh Core logic in browsers we had these choices: